 The Sacred Hoop Prayer Garden is located on the grounds west of the Neihardt Center.

 The John G. Neihardt State Historic Site is owned by the Nebraska State Historical Society and operated under the auspices of the John G. Neihardt Foundation.
 The site consists of the John G. Neihardt Center, the restored study where Neihardt wrote many of his works, and a Sioux Sacred Hoop Prayer Garden planted under the direction of Neihardt.
 The Neihardt Center hosts several events each year including Neihardt Day and the Neihardt Conference.
-If you have any questions about John G. Neihardt or the John G. Neihardt State Historic Site, or require more information, just ask the curator.
+If you have any questions about John G. Neihardt or the John G. Neihardt State Historic Site, or require more information, just .